fastify/fastify/docs/TypeScript.md

     //...
   }

-  // Optionally, you can add any additional exports
+  // Optionally, you can add any additional exports.
-  // here we are exporting the decorator we added export interface myPluginFunc {
+  // Here we are exporting the decorator we added. export interface myPluginFunc {
     (input: string): string
   }